wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                       June 2019

+5. Additional Considerations

+5.1.
+Key storage

+   Ideally, the keypair would be stored in a TPM on something which is identified as the "router" - for example, the chassis / backplane.
-   "device", and not, for example (redundant) routing engines.
+   This is so that a keypair is bound to what humans think of as the "device", and not, for example (redundant) routing engines.
 Devices which implement IEEE 802.1AR could choose to use the IDevID for this purpose.